 Amy-Rose White LCSW, PMH-C Intuitive, Somatic Psychotherapy

-She considers herself a mystical scientist, integrating an eclectic understanding of the psyche and environmental contributors to dis-ease, with deep intuitive and empathic abilities and to create a wellness plan that works for you individually.
+However, my lifelong exploration into archetypal psychology as well as esoteric and eastern philosophies has led me to have a broader perspective of the soul’s journey as a meaningful one, through which life challenges allow purpose, evolution, and learning to occur, Within this perspective I see myself as a mystical scientist, integrating an eclectic understanding of the soul and psyche’s everyday life experiences and environmental contributors to dis-ease, with deep intuitive and empathic abilities and to create a wellness plan that works for you individually.

-Known as a gentle “straight shooter” with a coaching style, Amy-Rose provides direct, honest, judgment-free, yet focused feedback.
-She offers concrete tools for managing bothersome symptoms as quickly as possible and welcomes clients of any religious affiliation or none as well as all gender and sexual identifications.
-Her virtual office is a safe space to be yourself.
+I prefer “straight talk” that is clear and kind and have a coaching style.
+I find that providing direct, honest, judgment-free, yet focused feedback is most helpful over being a completely blank slate and have a terrible poker face.
+I focus on concrete tools for managing bothersome symptoms as quickly as possible and welcome clients of any religious affiliation or none as well as all gender and sexual identifications.
+My virtual office is a safe space to be yourself.

 Postpartum Support International